PIN (PIN) Price Reaches $0.0484 on Major Exchanges

-PIN (PIN) traded flat against the dollar during the 24-hour period ending at 19:00 PM E.T. on March 23rd.
-PIN has a total market capitalization of $7.37 million and $7,706.00 worth of PIN was traded on exchanges in the last day.
-Over the last seven days, PIN has traded flat against the dollar.
-One PIN coin can currently be purchased for approximately $0.0484 or 0.00000135 BTC on major exchanges.
+PIN (PIN) traded flat against the dollar during the one day period ending at 18:00 PM ET on March 25th.
+One PIN coin can now be purchased for $0.0484 or 0.00000135 BTC on exchanges.
+PIN has a total market cap of $7.37 million and $7,706.00 worth of PIN was traded on exchanges in the last 24 hours.
+During the last seven days, PIN has traded flat against the dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.